deepfinery/training-api/docs/USAGE.md

 Each service validates its backend-specific constraints and ingests the job into the mock scheduler.
 Replace the `MockJobRunner` with your infrastructure (Kubernetes Jobs, Slurm, SageMaker, etc.).

+When the job submission succeeds the API responds with status `submitted` and `detail: "Job accepted for processing"`.
+Follow-up status checks (described below) update `status` to `running`, `succeeded`, `failed`, or `cancelled` with a matching `detail` message, and—if you provided a callback—the service pushes the same payload to Training Studio automatically.

 ### S3 Layout

 Training Studio organizes datasets and artifacts under a shared bucket prefix: